 You’ve gone through the rigorous process of completing your SOC 2 certification.
 Your policies are thorough, you have airtight procedures, your staff is sufficiently trained, and if anybody so much as sneezes around your datacenter you’ll know about it before someone says, “Gesundheit!”
 It’s time to kick back in your chair, throw your feet up on the desk and relax, right?
 But what if a customer sent over an RFI (Request For Information) this afternoon?
 Would you and your team panic, or be able to respond calmly, wholly and confidently?
+Need to complete SOC2 to close a deal? strongDM speeds up the work to enforce access controls & gather evidence to deliver SOC 2 on a tight timeline.
+See strongDM in action in a demo.

 First of all, try not to panic.
 While it’s perfectly natural to feel your first RFI is an attempt to air your dirty laundry, it doesn’t do you any good to get your mind spinning full speed on unproductive thoughts and assumptions.
 One of the reasons you achieved SOC 2 in the first place was so your organization could respond to these types of requests.
 Take a deep breath – you’ve got this.